-- CBDC supports other payment services as a common infrastructure and thereby brings more competitions and network effects. - Authorities should have sufficient communication with related private parties as CBDC could have an impact on their business models.
+- CBDC supports other payment services as a common infrastructure and thereby brings more competitions and network effects.
+While complementing each other in normal times, CBDC may serve as a backup for other means of payment in case of system failure. - Authorities should have sufficient communication with related private parties, such as businesses and users (merchants/ retail customers) as CBDC could have an impact on their business models.